-This handbook is to serve as a resource for the Office of the Select Board, other officials and agencies of the Town of Arlington government, and the public by setting forth the Board's basic functions, policies, and procedures.
+This handbook is to serve as a resource for the Board of Selectmen, other officials and agencies of Town of Arlington government, and the public by setting forth the Board's basic functions, policies, and procedures.
 Companion policies, including those pertaining to permits and licenses are codified elsewhere in the interests of allowing this handbook to be an efficient foundation for consistent, transparent, and effective Board administration.
 In short, this document provides:

-- Reference material for presently serving members of the Board on significant policies and procedures; - Guidance for citizens and Town employees on Board policies, and procedures; - Education for new Board members in the interests of continuity of effective Board governance; and - Serve as a model of policies and procedures for other boards and commissions.
+- Reference material for presently serving members of the Board on significant policies and procedures; - Guidance for citizens and Town employees on Board policies, and procedures; - Education for new Board members in the interests of continuity of effective Board governance; and - Serve as a model of policies and procedure for other boards and commissions.

-The Handbook shall be periodically reviewed and updated as appropriate at the annual goal setting workshop of the Select Board and Town Manager.
+The Handbook shall be periodically reviewed and updated as appropriate at the annual goal setting workshop of the Board of Selectmen and Town Manager.